News: North Carolina News Network at :55 after each hour; local reports as needed.

 “Good Morning, Charlie”… Monday-Saturday 8:00am - 9:30am; hosted by Charlie Fowler; listener call-in buy-sell-trade program

-“Hymnal Harmony”… Saturday, 11:30am - 12:00n; hosted by Lottie Squires; features hymns and standard performed by Southern Gospel artists
+“Hymnal Harmony”… Saturday, 11:30am - 12:00n; hosted by Lottie Squires; features hymns and standards performed by Southern Gospel artists

-“Gospel Greats” … Saturday, 12:00n – 2:00pm; nationally syndicated program, hosted by Paul Heil.; features current hits, interviews with Southern Gospel artists, contests, and more
+“Gospel Greats” … Saturday, 12:00n – 2:00pm and Sunday, 10:00pm - 12:00m; nationally syndicated program, hosted by SGMA Hall of Fame broadcaster Paul Heil; features current hits, interviews with Southern Gospel artists, contests, and more

 “Gaither Homecoming Hour” … Saturday, 4:00pm - 5:00pm; features recordings from the nationally known Gaither Homecoming series